 Within this site our priorities are to identify and protect the few remaining native trees, and remove dense patches of invasive shrubs and trees.
 It is a challenging task but already our wonderful volunteers are making great progress.

 In gaps created by weed removal we have started planting a wide variety of attractive local native trees.
-These tiny new plants need frequent watering due to the dry rocky terrain.
+Due to the free-draining rocky terrain, our tiny new plants need extra watering during dry periods.
 So far, all of them are thriving, thanks to a few very energetic water-carriers.
 More help will be extremely welcome!

 If you would like to get involved with this project, please contact us.